Monster Eyeball Pizza

 FAQ

-- How do I keep the eyeballs from melting flat?
+- How do I keep the bottom of the pizza from getting soggy?

-- How can I make this ahead for a party?
+- Can I make this pizza ahead for a party?

-- What if I do not have parchment?
+- What if I do not have pizza dough?

 Serving Suggestions